telerik/kendo-ui-core/docs/controls/hybrid/introduction.md

 		});
 	</script>

-When this code is used, you effectively disable the adaptive rendering detection and manually tell the application how to render. **Be sure to remove this setting before deploying your app if you want adaptive rendering to work across platforms.**
+When using this code, you effectively disable the adaptive rendering detection and manually tell the application how to render.

+> **Important**
+>
+> Make sure you remove this setting before deploying your application if you want the adaptive rendering to work across platforms.

 ### Use Browser Tools

-Kendo UI relies on the [UserAgent string](http://en.wikipedia.org/wiki/User_agent) to trigger different platform renderings.
-If a browser reports that it is a specific mobile device, The mobile application will respond and provide the correct, device-specific rendering.
+Kendo UI relies on the [`UserAgent` string](http://en.wikipedia.org/wiki/User_agent) to trigger different platform renderings.
+If a browser reports that it is a specific mobile device, the mobile application responds and provides the correct, device-specific rendering.

-Some desktop browsers, like Google's Chrome, allow you to easily modify your user agent string, thereby allowing you to "trick" Kendo UI that your browser is a given mobile device.
-This helps you quickly preview your app styling for different mobile platforms without changing any code.
+Some desktop browsers, such as Google's Chrome, allow you to easily modify your user agent string, thereby allowing you to trick Kendo UI that your browser is a given mobile device.
+This helps you to quickly preview your application styling for different mobile platforms without changing any code.

-To do this in Chrome, simply:
+To do this in Chrome, follow the steps below:

-1. Open the Chrome Developer Tools (F12)
+1. Open the Chrome Developer Tools (`F12`).
-2. Click on the gear icon in the lower right corner
+2. Click on the gear icon in the lower right corner.
-3. In the Settings window that opens, check the "Override User Agent" box
+3. In the **Settings** window that opens, check the **Override User Agent** box.
-4. This will reveal a dropdown of pre-defined browsers and devices.
+4. This reveals a dropdown of pre-defined browsers and devices.
 Select the device you want to imitate or define your own.
-5. To undo this effect, simply un-check the Override box
+5. To undo this effect, un-check the **Override** box.

 Of course, nothing replaces actual testing on mobile devices.
-In many cases, the Kendo UI mobile styles look *better* on devices than in desktop browsers.
-Be sure to test on an iPhone, Android, BlackBerry, or whatever devices you intend to support before deploying your app or when previewing app styles.
+In many cases, the Kendo UI mobile styles look better on devices than in desktop browsers.
+Make sure you test on an iPhone, Android, BlackBerry, or whatever devices you intend to support before deploying your application or when previewing application styles.

-## Tweaking Apps for Specific Platforms
+## Apps Intended for Specific Platforms

-Kendo UI automatic platform adapting is a huge time saver, but sometimes developers want to customize the presentation of an app for specific platforms.
-When you want to take more control over the experience different devices see, you should use the `data-platform` attribute.
-For example:
+Kendo UI automatic platform adapting is a huge time-saver, but you might want to customize the presentation of an application for specific platforms.
+When you want to take more control over the experience different devices provide, use the `data-platform` attribute.

+###### Example

 	<div data-role="layout" data-id="foo" data-platform="ios">
   		<div data-role="header">iOS App</div>